halanaman/PLC_Project/README.md

 Pull updates from main before working on your branch `git pull origin main`

-Creating a branch `git checkout -b your-branch-name`
+Creating a branch `git checkout -b your-branch-name` or `git switch -c your-branch-name`

 Stage a file `git add file.c` or stage all changes in working directory `git add .`